Gesuati: Ceiling decoration

 The ceiling decoration was entrusted to Giovanni Battista Tiepolo who signed a contract with the Dominicans in May 1737.
 It was completed by 1739.
 There are three frescos in the ceiling.
 Nearest the entrance is the Glory of St. Dominic (his assumption into heaven) and nearest the altar is the Appearance of the Virgin to St. Dominic, while in the centre is a large fresco, a great masterpiece, representing the Institution of the Rosary.
 The Virgin, in a blue sky with clouds, angels and cherubs, is supporting the Christ child who holds out the rosary to St Dominic.
 The saint stands at the top of a long flight of marble steps from which he is making the rosary available to the people, both rich and poor, including a doge and a pope.
 At the bottom, the darkest part of the painting, damned souls (heretics) tumble out of the picture frame.
 This was one of Tiepolo's first large fresco commissions.

 There are also monochrome paintings on the ceilings and other high parts of the interior of the church.
 These were designed by Tiepolo but painted with help from assistants, though evidently tightly controlled by the master as it is impossible to attribute any of them to another hand.
 One of the monochrome paintings on the ceiling, near the High Altar, shows St. Dominic, kneeling, blessing a Dominican friar.
 Lorenzetti suggests that this may be Fra Paolo, the Dominican who was largely responsible for the building of the church.

-The ceiling paintings are best seen in the afternoon.

 Paintings

-The paintings and sculptures in the nave will be described in sequence from the main entrance door.
+The paintings and sculptures in the nave are described in sequence from the main entrance door.